joakimk/toniq/README.md

 ## How it works

-NOTE: If anything is unclear about the lifecycle of a job that's considered a bug, please file an issue! :)
+NOTE: If anything is unclear about the lifecycle of a job or how to use this library that's considered a bug, please file an issue! :)

 * When a job is enqueued
   - It's persisted before anything is run